Black Givenchy dress of Audrey Hepburn: History

 Accordingly, none of the actual dresses created by Givenchy were used in either the actual movie or the promotional press photography.
 The movie poster was designed by artist Robert McGinnis, and in Sam Wasson's book, Fifth Avenue, 5am, he explains that the photos on which he based the poster did not show any leg, and that he had added the leg to make the poster more appealing.

-The whereabouts of the dresses that were used in the movie (and created by Edith Head) are still unknown, though they were probably destroyed by Head and Hepburn at Western Costume in California after the film shooting.
+While the exact whereabouts of the dresses that were used in set remain unconfirmed, fashion experts point out that the film used copies have not shown up in any major collections since filming ended.

 In November 2006, actress Natalie Portman appeared on the cover of Harper's Bazaar, wearing one of the original Givenchy dresses created for Breakfast at Tiffany's.
 On 5 December 2006, this dress was auctioned at Christie's in London and purchased by an anonymous buyer by telephone.
 The sale price was estimated by the auction house to have ended somewhere between £50,000 and £70,000, but the final price was £467,200 ($923,187).
-The money raised in the auction of the black dress went toward helping build a school for the poor people of Calcutta.
-Givenchy, the designer of the dress, had donated the dress to Dominique Lapierre, the author of the book City of Joy, and his wife to help raise funds for the charity.
+The proceeds of the sale went to the City of Joy Aid foundation to help build schools for poor children in Calcutta, now called Kolkata.
+Charity founder Dominique Lapierre noted on the ethical significance of the dresses sale, stating that it was a luxury item turned useful... essentially the dress was turned into “bricks and cement” to build schools for children in need.

 When they witnessed such a frenzied auction, the amount that was raised so astonished Lapierre that he observed:

 "I am absolutely dumbfounded to believe that a piece of cloth which belonged to such a magical actress will now enable me to buy bricks and cement to put the most destitute children in the world into schools."

 Sarah Hodgson, a film specialist at Christie's said, "This is one of the most famous black dresses in the world—an iconic piece of cinematic history—and we are glad it fetched a historic price."